hr101191/MicrosoftOrleans/Clustering/AdoNetPersistentClustering/README.md

 Try it out:
 1) Start the silo hosts in any order.
 Cluster is coordinate by the state which is updated in the database table "OrleansMembershipTable"
 2) Start ApiClient

+Additional notes:
+- Grains (by function) are hosted can be hosted across different Silos and scaled as per requirement.
+For more details about Heterogeneous silos, please check out this article: https://dotnet.github.io/orleans/Documentation/clusters_and_clients/heterogeneous_silos.html